k88hudson/git-flight-rules/README.md

 ### I need to update the parent commit of my branch

-Say I have a master branch, a feature-1 branch branched from master, and a feature-2 branch branched off of feature-1.
+Say I have a main branch, a feature-1 branch branched from main, and a feature-2 branch branched off of feature-1.
 If I make a commit to feature-1, then the parent commit of feature-2 is no longer accurate (it should be the head of feature-1, since we branched off of it).
 We can fix this with `git rebase --onto`.

 ```sh
 (feature-2)$ git rebase --onto feature-1 <the first commit in your feature-2 branch that you don't want to bring along> feature-2